freenas/freenas-docs/userguide/system.rst

 * **Attach Debug:** enabling this option is recommended so an overview of the system hardware, build string, and configuration is automatically generated and included with the ticket.
 Generating and attaching a debug to the ticket can take some time.
-An error will occur if the debug is more than the file size limit of 20 Mib.
+An error occurs if the debug is more than the file size limit of 20 Mib.

 * **Subject:** enter a descriptive title for the ticket.
 A good